-\item {\bf Essentially quasi-projective schemes.} A flat integral noetherian scheme $X$ over $k$ is called \emph{essentially quasi-projective over $k$} if there is a pro-open immersion $i:X\to \CX$ over $k$ for some projective variety $\CX$ over $k$.

-\item {\bf Quasi-projective models and projective models.} Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-By a \emph{quasi-projective model} (resp. \emph{projective model}) of $X$ over $k$, we mean a pro-open immersion $X\to \CU$ (resp. $X\to \CX$) for a quasi-projective variety $\CU$ (resp. projective variety) over $k$.
+\begin{enumerate} \item A flat integral noetherian scheme $X$ over $k$ is called \emph{essentially quasi-projective over $k$} if there is a pro-open immersion $i: X\to \CX$ over $k$ for some projective variety $\CX$ over $k$. \item Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
+By a \emph{quasi-projective model} (resp. \emph{projective model}) of $X$ over $k$, we mean a pro-open immersion $X\to \CU$ (resp. $X\to \CX$) for a quasi-projective variety $\CU$ (resp. projective variety) over $k$. \end{enumerate}